skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 `demo-temp-dev.war` doesn't contain all publication resources (and no shared resources either) anymore.
-- Tests must create what it needs by itself
+- Tests must create what they needs themselves
 - In the future, `cue ways` is hopefully included in `demo-temp-dev.war` or similar.